Healthcare Conversational AI: A Revolution From Texts to Voice Chats

 Here’s a simple breakdown of how it actually work:

-1. Understanding the Question – The AI chatbot reads or listens to what the patient says through natural language processing.
+- Understanding the Question – The AI reads or listens to what the patient says through natural language processing.

-3. Giving an Answer – The chatbot replies with helpful information, a suggestion or a next step.
+- Giving an Answer – It’s then replies with helpful information which may be a suggestion or a next step.

 For example, if a patient types, “How do I lower a fever?” the AI bot might respond with: